Legal & Privacy

 (c) in relation to a Business Relationship or Occasional Transaction with a PEP.

-8.7 Although only three (3) relationships are mentioned above, there may be other situations which, by their nature, can present a higher risk of ML/ Funding of Terrorism.
-The MLRO shall, therefore, use his discretion when applying EDD measures in such situations.
+8.6 Although only three (3) relationships are mentioned above, there may be other situations which, by their nature, can present a higher risk of ML/ Funding of Terrorism.
+The MLRO shall, therefore, use his/her discretion when applying EDD measures in such situations.
 The MLRO shall ensure that such measures are applied on a risk-sensitive basis and should be appropriate in view of the higher risk of ML/ Funding of Terrorism.

 In addition to the identification and verification of identity measures to be carried out in accordance with the Identification and Verification of the Customer Section, the Operations Department shall apply one (1) or more of the following measures:

-This measure entails a bank-to-bank transfer from an existing account through which the Customer would have already been identified by the service provider.
+This measure entails a bank-to-bank transfer from an existing account through which the Customer would have already been identified by the Company.
 Therefore, the first payment or transaction into the account held by the Applicant may be an electronic card payment only where the electronic card used to affect the payment is linked to an account held by the payer with a credit institution.
 In such instance, the Customer must provide the service provider’s statement form the same Bank that prove that the credit card used is liked to Customer’s account with that Bank.
-Pre-paid credit cards and E-money payments are not admissible for EDD purposes.
+Prepaid credit cards and E-money payments are not admissible for EDD purposes.